An Executive’s Guide to Self-funding an SAP S/4HANA Migration

 When it comes to SAP, all roads lead to SAP S/4HANA by 2027, but not all paths are equally cost-effective and trouble-free.
 As you prepare for the upcoming migration, you may already be falling victim to an overly optimistic thought process:

 “This time will be different.
 This time, we’ll stick to our business rules and standards, set up our master data correctly, and fully educate and train our people.
-This time, we’ll know precisely how to best leverage the system and drive profitability and increased share of market.”
+This time, we’ll know Precisely how to best leverage the system and drive profitability and increased share of market.”

 There’s just one problem with that kind of thinking.
 For most organizations, it doesn’t happen.
 At Reveal, our experience tells us that most companies focus on a technical implementation, which ensures that the system is technically humming along and performing as expected.
 But that’s not nearly enough.
 In reality, a company’s focus should be on a fully integrated functional transformation, where SAP S/4HANA is set up optimally to maximize the performance of both people and processes.
 To execute a functional transformation, you need a clear understanding of how your SAP system works.
 Put simply, you can’t prepare for a major transformation process by placing a few band-aids on untrustworthy data or sub-optimal performance.
 It’s impossible to not address your current challenges and still expect to gain maximum benefits from an all-new, from-scratch implementation.
 Before you hit the reset button and move into the accelerated world of SAP S/4HANA, you must leverage the SAP tools you currently use to their fullest capacities.
 Only in that way will you realize immediate value from your new technology investment.